apache/inlong/inlong-tubemq/tubemq-server/Command-line Tools.md

    - produce
    - consume
 - cgroup
+  - list
+  - create
+  - delete
 > You can also use --help or -h to get help for the above commands, for example:

 ```shell
 $ bin/tubectl topic -h
 ```
 # Topic
 **topic** is used to manage topics in TubeMQ, including adding, deleting, modifying, checking, etc.
 command:

 - list